What you need to know

 - Interpersonal skills: Managers must deal with a range of people in different roles, both inside and outside the organization.

-- Organizational skills: Advertising, promotions, and marketing managers must manage their time and budget efficiently while directing and motivating staff members.
+- Organizational skills: Marketing managers must manage their time and budget efficiently while directing and motivating staff members.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of advertising, promotions, and marketing managers is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
+Overall employment of Marketing managers is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.

 Most marketing managers need a bachelor’s degree.
 Courses in business law, management, economics, finance, computer science, mathematics, and statistics are advantageous.
 In addition, completing an internship while in school can be useful.